Simplify your dental coding with CDT companion

 Are there specific laboratory requirements or extended processing times for creating a titanium crown under D2794?

 Titanium crowns necessitate specialized dental laboratories with titanium fabrication capabilities.
 Since not every dental lab provides this service, it can impact both laboratory selection and processing duration for the restoration.
 Dental practices should verify capabilities and anticipated delivery schedules with their preferred laboratory, as processing times may exceed those for conventional crown materials.
+Always verify with the specific insurance carrier, as policies and coverage rules can vary significantly between payers.
+Maintaining thorough documentation for D2794 will strengthen your position in any audit or appeal scenario.

 Is D2794 applicable for both natural teeth and dental implants, or does it have usage restrictions?

 D2794 applies to both natural teeth and implant abutment restorations when clinical circumstances indicate a titanium crown is appropriate.
 The code has no specific usage limitations, however documentation must clearly indicate whether the crown is placed on a natural tooth or implant abutment, as this distinction may influence insurance coverage and claim processing procedures.
+Always verify with the specific insurance carrier, as policies and coverage rules can vary significantly between payers.
+Maintaining thorough documentation for D2794 will strengthen your position in any audit or appeal scenario.